nuclear-multimessenger-astronomy/nmma/doc/index.rst

 Contributing
 ------------

-nmma is released under the MIT license.
+NMMA source code is licensed under GNU GPL version 3 only (``GPL-3.0-only``).
 We encourage you to modify it, reuse it, and contribute changes back for the benefit of others.
+The NMMA name and logo are governed separately by the project's trademark policy.
 We follow standard open source development practices: changes are submitted as pull requests and, once they pass the test suite, reviewed by the team before inclusion.
 Please also see `our contributing guide <./contributing.html>`_.